Heresta/cataloguesOCR/README.md

 In this context, the aim of this repository is to improve the ocerization of this [Catalogs Workflow](https://github.com/carolinecorbieres/ArtlasCatalogues).
 This step occurs at the beginning of the workflow and transforms the data from an image to a text.
 The idea was not only to refine the OCR for [Artl@s](https://artlas.huma-num.fr/fr/) but also to make a useful tool for researchers who need to ocerize their catalogues.
 Therefore, this dataset holds exhibition catalogs, prepared by Caroline Corbières, catalogs of 19th to nowadays manuscripts fairs of the [Katabase](https://github.com/katabase) project, arranged by Simon Gabay and owners directories from the [Adresses et Annuaires group](https://paris-timemachine.huma-num.fr/groupe-adresses-et-annuaires/) of Paris Time Machine of the EHESS, produced by Gabriela Elgarrista.

-The dataset is composed of 30 pages from the 150 pages dataset prepared [here](https://github.com/Juliettejns/cataloguesSegmentationOCR/), with 10 pages of each type of documents.
+The first dataset is composed of 30 pages from the 150 pages dataset prepared [here](https://github.com/Juliettejns/cataloguesSegmentationOCR/), with 10 pages of each type of documents.
 It is supposed to be a small representative dataset in order to have a look on the impact of repolygonization, which is a process of optimizing the lines' polygones and ensuring the documents presented are compatible with the Kraken OCR, on the OCR.
 90% of the dataset is used for the training and 10% for its evaluation.
+Therefore, the dev dataset is composed of 3 pages, with each page from a different type of document, selected randomly in the dataset.

+After this test, a second dataset has been created.
+It is composed of 100 pages from the 150 pages dataset, with 50 pages of each type of documents.
+A second model has been trained from this dataset, without repolygonisation, due to the results of the first model.
+The train and dev dataset have been created using the random_data python script which randomly select the differents pages of the corpus.
+90% of the dataset is used for the training and 10% for its evaluation.

 ## Repository
 ```
+├── Dataset30
-├── train
+|     ├── train
-│     ├─ images
+|     │     ├─ images
+|     |     └─ transcription in Alto4 XML
+|     └─  dev
+|           ├─ images
 |           └─ transcription in Alto4 XML
 │
-├── dev
+├── Dataset100
-│     ├─ images
+|     ├─ images
 |     └─ transcription in Alto4 XML
-│
+|
+├── Models
+|     ├─ model_best_30.mlmodel
+|     ├─ model_best_repolygonize_30.mlmodel
+|     └─ model_best_100.mlmodel
+|
+├── Images
+|
-├── model_best.mlmodel
+├── Dataset30.csv
-├── model_best_repolygonize.mlmodel
+├── Dataset100.csv
-├── dataset.csv
+├── random_data.py
 └─ README.md
 ```